 Compared to other speakers in the same range, the SB572 holds its own.
-Especially when compared to the JBL Flip 5 at approximately the same price.
+Especially when compared to the JBL Flip 5 on Amazon at approximately the same price.
 The rugged build gives it the edge if you want to take your music into the big outdoors.

 Who is the SoundBot SB572 best for?

 People who want a high-end musical experience indoors and out with the added convenience of Bluetooth connectivity.
 And who doesn’t want to have to worry about their speakers every time there’s a light shower.

 The last contender in this SoundBot Bluetooth speakers review is the SoundBot SB510.
 Like the SB571 and 572, it has a lot of fans who rate it highly.
 So let’s find out what’s good and bad about it.

 What do I like about the SoundBot SB510?

 - I can use it in the shower